-The following video will take you through the basics of handling orders in Curling I/O. If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.
+The following video will take you, the curling club manager, through the basics of handling orders in Curling I/O. If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.

 Finding your Orders

 Within your admin area, click on Orders in the top bar.

 You can search and filter your orders by: